 For some people on the autistic spectrum, simple things like going into a shop, or getting food from the supermarket can be overwhelming due to the noise of the music, or bright lights throughout the store.
 To tackle this, the National Autistic Society organises Autism Hour.
-Taking place across the week 5-12 October 2019, over 8000 retailers and businesses will be getting involved.
+Taking place every year in October, over 8000 retailers and businesses get involved.

 During the week, when each shop has their autism hour, they take simple steps for 60 minutes or more that lead to a more autism-friendly world.
 Businesses will turn their music down, dim the lights, share information to their employees and help their customers have a better understanding of autism.

 You can get involved over on the National Autistic Society's website.